 - Have a TAP-focused education plan on file with the MiraCosta College Transfer Center

-- Demonstrated responsible and ethical behavior (see the MiraCosta College Catalog for Standards of Student Conduct)
+- Demonstrate responsible and ethical behavior (see the MiraCosta College Catalog for Standards of Student Conduct)

 - Submit a UCLA TAP certification request form in January prior to fall admission.

-- Forms are to be submitted directly to the Transfer Center email@example.com.
+- E-forms become available in January and are submitted online directly to the Transfer Center.

 What does UCLA Undergraduate Admission look at when reviewing applications for admission?

 - Strength of GPA relative to the major

 - Various personal criteria – please review the Transfer Admission Guide for more information

 Strong academic preparation and performance make you a more competitive candidate for admission to UCLA.
 The average GPA of admitted transfer students is above 3.5.
 You should complete as many major preparatory courses as possible by the end of the spring term prior to transfer based on the availability of the courses at your current school and/or local schools.